Happy Constitution Day of India 2021: Check Important Features of the Indian Constitution For UPSC

-Constitution is a document which giudes the way to all the institutions of a country.
-All the other laws and customs of the country must conform to it in order to be valid.
+On November 26 every year, Constitution Day is observed across the country.
+This is the day Constituent Assembly adopted the Indian Constitution in the year 1949.
+The Constitution of India was framed by the Constituent Assembly and was enforced on January 26, 1950.
+The constitution is a document that guides the way to all the institutions of a country.
+All the other laws and customs of the country must conform to them in order to be valid.

 Following are the features of the Constitution borrowed from different countries:

 Features borrowed From the United Kingdom;

 • Bicameral Parliament

 • Council of Ministers responsible to Lower House

 • Speaker in Lok Sabha